Stree (1972 film)

+The film showed Uttam's one of the best performance and clash with Soumitra.
+The film became a blockbuster hit at the box office.
+The film had dominated at the BFJA Award 1973 and went on to win seven awards.
+It was later remade in Hindi in 1982 as Ayaash starring Sanjeev Kumar, Arun Govil and Rati Agnihotri in lead roles.

 Plot

 Sitapati (Soumitra Chatterjee), a homeless youth, comes to landlord Madhav Dutta's (Uttam Kumar) house and gets a job as his cameraman.
 Sitapati discovers his former girlfriend Mrinmoyee (Arati Bhattacharya) is now Madhav Dutta's wife.
 Madhav's polygamy and Mirnmoyee's loneliness prompt her extramarital relationship with Sitapati.
 Baiji dance and alcoholism, love, betrayal, hatred - Sitapati's lens captures it all.
 Finally, Sitapati leaves the house, Mrinmoyee dies, and gradually Madhav learns about their relationship.
 Madhav cannot bear the fact that his wife has committed adultery.
 He goes to take revenge and shoots Sitapati who is already dead, then becomes mad and shoots himself.